An Overview of the Thai Language

-Modern Thai is said to have originated in the region around Vietnam and China, because the language is closely connected to some other languages spoken in Northern Vietnam.
-Over the centuries, Thai adopted some words from Indian (Sanskrit & Pali) dialects as well as some Chinese, due to the large amount of immigration in the area.
+Modern Thai is said to have originated in the region around Vietnam and China because the language is closely connected to some other languages spoken in Northern Vietnam.
+Over the centuries, Thai adopted some words from Indian (Sanskrit & Pali) dialects as well as some Chinese, due to a large amount of immigration in the area.
 It is said that these languages had a similar role in the evolution of Thai as Latin did for the development of the English language over time.

 Later in the 13th Century, Buddhist King Ramkhamhaeng embarked upon a mission to expand Thai institutions, and he also initiated standardisation of the modern Thai alphabet.

 A booming tourism industry and the attraction of Thailand as a travel destination has ensured that the Thai language is becoming more and more popular.

 Everybody has different methods of learning a new language, but the best way is to really immerse yourself in what you learn.
 If you get the chance to speak, read, and write in your new language, take the opportunity when you can.

-Learn Thai With Overpass Apps
+Learning Thai with Overpass Apps